 As such, graduating classes are going to need the support and reassurance of their parents more than ever.

 Mr. Liew Kwong Chin and Mrs. Susan Liew recognise this need, and have resolved to be that support system for their 23-year-old daughter, Ms. Liew Wan Ning.
 “We have to accept that this is the new norm.
 Not just for fresh grads but for parents too,” says Mr. Liew, who has been working from home with his wife in this circuit breaker.

-apply for a job role here!
+There are over 80,000 jobs available on MyCareersFuture.
+Get your child to apply for a job role here!